 Los Angeles-based choreographer Milka Djordjevich returned to MANCC following her March 28-31 site-visit to develop her latest work CORPS, which examines labor and the feminine body through the lens of regimented movement, and reveals similarities across traditional, militaristic, ritual, athletic, and folk movement forms.
 This residency built upon information gleaned through her site-visit in which she met with Sergeant Major Russell Brown, Senior Marine Instructor of JROTC at Leon High School.
 She also attended the Springtime Tallahassee Parade, as well as FAMU’s Green and Orange spring football game, which featured performances by The Marching 100 and FAMU Diamond Dancers.

 CORPS is an evening-length work for six dancers and explores repetition and conformity in both individual and group formations.
-Inspired by the collectivity of large regimented group formations, from ballet to majorette lines, Djordjevich examines how individualism becomes suppressed.
+Inspired by the collectivity of large regimented group formations, from ballet to majorette lines, Djordjevich continues to examine how individualism becomes suppressed.
 Through repetition, she seeks to track how actions evolve and take on new meanings, exposing new perceptions of feminine forms.
-The work will draw out the idiosyncratic and virtuosic potential of minimalistic forms by building complexity through composite patterns that mutate and evolve.
-The movement language will blur the distinction between codified/uncodified, male/female, ordinary/extraordinary, center/margin and authentic/inauthentic and binary/non-binary.
-Over the course of the work, form is destabilized with increasingly complex and difficult movements, blurring the bounds of perfection and failure.
+The work draws out the idiosyncratic and virtuosic potential of minimalistic forms by building complexity through composite patterns that mutate and evolve.
+The movement language blurs the distinction between codified/uncodified, male/female, ordinary/extraordinary, center/margin, authentic/inauthentic, and binary/non-binary.
+Over the course of the work, form is destabilized with increasingly complex and difficult movements, blurring the boundaries of perfection and failure.
 The goal is to reveal the cyclical feminine labor of regimented movement forms and the impossibility of replication and perfection, while illuminating an innate resistance to erasure.

 CORPS is set to premiere in Los Angeles in 2020 with additional performances at New York Live Arts in New York City.